 I attended my first women’s gathering at an Emirati’s home.
 It was like a baby shower on steroids.
 It was a mix of about 40 local and expat ladies; friends, families and acquaintances held at the magnificent home of one of the local ladies.

 It was pouring rain and Brenda, Samia and I all rode together in Samia’s car.
 We arrived like a band of hooligans.
-Rolling in like a group of wet mutts.
+Rolling in like a pack of wet mutts.
 Unable to find a parking spot that wasn’t in the middle of a small pond, we kept pulling in and out trying to find a better option, and each time we struck out, the more embarrassed Samia became.
 It must be a South Asian/Middle Eastern thing because as an American, I found it all amusing, as a South African raised in the apartheid, Brenda found the puddle a small problem by comparison — but Samia wasn’t so nonchalant.

 “Brenda, please pull your umbrella inside the car!”
 In the crazy, wind-blown, rain splattering event of getting from the car to the “palace” Brenda’s new umbrella was turned inside out and it resembled more of a white flag than it did an umbrella.
 While we were pulling in and out of unacceptable parking spots Brenda stuck her umbrella outside the car window as if a symbol of surrender.